Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sodium Acetate.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

 **Mitigation**: The samples used must already have been cooled in order to crystallise, so the hotplate/hot liquid can and should be kept out of reach of the public at all times.
 In practice, for a long event, this may mean that two demonstrators are needed, one to heat the solution, the other to demonstrate.
 Demonstrator to wear eye protection (goggles) when heating up the solution.
+Use the minimum possible temperature on the hot plate (around 80°C).
-Run any burns under tepid water for at least 10 minutes, and call first aider.
+Run any burns under cool water for at least 10 minutes, and call first aider.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4